rhagarty/techxchange-shared-cache-lab/README.md

 This completes this part of the lab!
 Move on to the next Section to see how fast Open Liberty will load this application when the shared cache has been created!

-## 3. Open Liberty with Shared Classes Cache
+## Section_2: Open Liberty with Shared Classes Cache

-In this section of the lab, we'll be running the Liberty server in its default mode to run the Getting Started application.
-We'll find that the server starts much faster (in a little more than half the time) and can use less memory because the shared classes cache does not need to remain resident.
+In this section of the lab, we'll be running the Liberty server in its default mode to run the "Getting Started" application.
+We'll find that the server starts much faster (in a little more than half the time) and can use less memory because not all parts of the shared classes cache needs to remain resident (unreferenced parts are removed from physical memory).

 First, go to the directory for Section 2: